Subscribe & Save 5% now + get Free Ground Beef with every order over $149 Learn more HERE

 Lies My Food Labels Tell Me

 We are a culture identified by our brands: the coffee we drink, the car we drive, the jeans we wear and even the stores where we shop.
 Our brands define something about us and our values.
 Don’t believe me?
-Join me at the Earth Fare parking lot as I step out of my rusted-out dually turbo diesel truck donning a cup of gas-station coffee!
+Join me at the Earth Fare parking lot as I step out of my dually turbo diesel truck donning a cup of gas-station coffee!
 The stares are priceless.
 We buy brands because we believe something about them.
 The same is true for food labels.
 When we walk out of our favorite grocery store with a cart full of organic chicken, free-range eggs and antibiotic-free pork, we feel like we’re doing the right thing for our family, the animals and the environment.

 The sad truth is: it’s only a feeling.
 Yes, that’s right, we’re being duped.
 The words on the label are meant to convey an image about how we want our food to be, not how it really is.
 We willingly pay more because we want our decisions to have a positive impact, but in reality the only added value we’re getting is a good feeling.
 Let’s have a closer look.
 Are you sitting down?